lconcia/life_sciences_ml_at_tacc/docs/section5/llms_in_biology.rst

    improved IO to accelerate training and inference and reducing memory requirements.

 3. **Genome Understanding Evaluation (GUE) Benchmark:** The original DNABERT was trained on human sequences alone.
-DNABERT-2 is trained on genomces from 135 different species, enhancing its generalizability across diverse organisms.
+DNABERT-2 is trained on genomes from 135 different species, enhancing its generalizability across diverse organisms.
 To assess and compare genome models effectively, the developers introduced the GUE benchmark, a massive amalgam of 36 datasets for 9 different genomic tasks.